-Liability insurance.
 The foundation of your insurance plan is going to be liability coverage, which is legally required by many states.
-Liability helps pay the costs of damages and injuries to others if there is an accident and you were determined at fault.
-Liability insurance can be purchased at different levels and the legal requirement is typically a bare minimum.
-To be fully protected you’ll want you’ll go beyond these low limits.
+Liability helps pay the costs of damages and injuries to others if there is an accident and you were found at fault.
+Liability insurance can be bought at different levels and the legal requirement is typically a bare minimum.
+For full protection, however, you’ll want you’ll go beyond these low limits.

-Comprehensive insurance.
 Sometimes people confuse full coverage with comprehensive — which is understandable since the word “comprehensive” sounds like it covers everything.
-Comprehensive insurance actually covers damage to your vehicle that happens from an incident that isn’t collision related.
+Comprehensive insurance covers damage to your vehicle that happens from an incident that isn’t collision related.
 Typical situations include storm, fire, flood damage, hitting an animal and theft or vandalism.

-Collision insurance.
 When your car hits another vehicle or an object, or is in a rollover, your collision insurance steps in to help pay for out-of-pocket expenses to your car.
 Collision protects you whether you were at fault or not.